tomGdow/rails-with-angularjs-one/README.md

        rails s
        localhost:3000   # from browser

-  To generate a Rails/AngularJS app based on 'ng-rails-basic'
+  To generate a Rails/AngularJS app based on 'rails-ng-basic'

   1. Generate a new rails app